 AutoMedx appears to be the beneficiary of a potentially tainted procurement process.
 For example, AutoMedx has close connections to key government decisionmakers who may have been involved in the \$60-plus million purchase.
-Adrian Urias, a co-founder and current shareholder of AutoMedx, reportedly advised the Trump administration on the procurement of ventilators.
+Adrian Urias, a co-founder and current shareholder of AutoMedx, reportedly advised the Trump administration on the procurement of ventilators.14

 AutoMedx also appears to have benefited from a concerning coincidence that the government's initial specifications were nearly identical to the specifications for the SAVe II ventilator.
-On March 21, 2020, HHS published a notice calling for information about ventilator production potential from manufacturers, with an attachment laying out specifications on minimum performance requirements.
-These specifications bear a striking resemblance to the specifications in a brochure for the SAVe II system that had been posted on AutoMedx's website.
-Reportedly, AutoMedx CEO James Evans told a reporter that the specifications came
+On March 21, 2020, HHS published a notice calling for information about ventilator production potential from manufacturers, with an attachment laying out specifications on minimum performance requirements.15 These specifications bear a striking resemblance to the specifications in a brochure for the SAVe II system that had been posted on AutoMedx's website.16 Reportedly, you told a reporter that the specifications came from a Respiratory Care article, but the author of that article refuted that claim.17 Below are the specifications side by side: